benHuntoon/SE_450-the_project/README.md

 Then run this command to generate a coverage score: "pytest test_avl.py --cov=avl"

 This will then generate the generalizd coverage score for avl.py

+*Please note that any new functions added to avl.py were labeled with comments as "newly added function"*